rombrew/phobia/doc/InputKnob.md

 # Timeout shutdown

-To stop the control we check if motor is run or phase current is high.
-If phase current is less than **ap.timeout_current_tol** and motor does not make full turns for **ap.timeout_TIME** seconds the shutdown is requested.
+To stop the control we check if motor is run or setpoint is high.
+If setpoint is out of input range and motor does not make full turns for **ap.idle_TIME_s** seconds the shutdown is requested.

-	# reg ap.timeout_TIME <s>
+	# reg ap.idle_TIME_s <s>

-If you want to use timeout shutdown without analog input interface then just set the control variable to the null.

-	# reg ap.knob_reg_ID 0